bioconnector/workshops/handouts/r-survival-exercises.md

 Let's go back to the `colon` cancer dataset.
 Remember, you created a `colondeath` object in the first exercise that only includes survival, not recurrence data points.
 See `?colon` for more information about this dataset.

 1. Take a look at `levels(colondeath$rs)`.
 This tells you that the `rx` variable is the type of treatment the patient was on, which is either nothing (coded `Obs`, short for Observation), Levamisole (coded `Lev`), or Levamisole + 5-fluorouracil (coded `Lev+5FU`).
 This is a factor variable coded with these levels, in that order.
-This means that `Obs` is treated as the baseline group, and other groups are dummy-coded to represent.
+This means that `Obs` is treated as the baseline group, and other groups are dummy-coded to represent the respective group.

 |rx      | Lev| Lev+5FU|